status-im/nim-chronicles/README.md

 ![json format example](media/json.svg)

-At first, switching to JSON may look like a dounting proposition, but Chronicles provides a customized log tailing program called `chronicles-tail` which is able to transofm the JSON stream back into human-readable form, while also providing additional advanced features such as on on-the-fly filtering, sound alerts and more.
+At first, switching to JSON may look like a daunting proposition, but Chronicles provides a customized log tailing program called `chronicles-tail` which is able to transform the JSON stream back into the familiar human-readable form, while also providing additional advanced features such as on on-the-fly filtering, sound alerts and more.

 The main advantage of using JSON logging is that this facilitates the storage